-Point University's Security Office creates, maintains, and makes available a daily crime log.
-The purpose of the daily crime log is to record criminal incidents and alleged criminal incidents that are reported to the campus security office.
-This summary identifies the type, location, time, and date the crime or incident was reported to the Safety and Security Office.
+The Campus Safety and Security Office creates, maintains, and makes available a daily crime log.
+The purpose of the daily crime log is to record criminal incidents and alleged criminal incidents that are reported to the campus security department.
+This summary identifies the type, location, time and date the crime or incident was reported to the Safety and Security Office.
 You may view a printed copy of this report at the Campus Safety and Security Office.
 No individual (victim) name is listed on this report.